remrama/lucidapp/README.md

 Analysis code for a project attempting to induce lucid dreams with a custom app.

-One warning about notation in all the code files.
-Each participant could use the app multiple times, and then could wakeup and fill out a dream report multiple times for each use.
+**One comment about notation used in all the code files.** Each participant could use the app multiple times, and then could wakeup and fill out a dream report multiple times for each use.
 To stay consistent with the broader "participant/session/trial" language -- among other reasons -- a `session` refers to a single use of the app (typically a single night, but could be a nap) and a `trial` refers to a single dream report from within that `session` (typically one trial at the end of a session, but could wake up at multiple points and return to sleep).

 - `participant` - app user
 - `session` - sleep session, overnight or nap